Sunaina-07/Maze-Generator-and-Solver/README.md

 # Maze Generator and Solver in C

 This is a C program that generates a random maze and solves it automatically.
-I created this for my first-semester Computer Science Engineering project.
+We created this for our first-semester project.

 ## How it Works
 1. Generation: uses the Binary Tree Algorithm.
 It goes through the grid and randomly knocks down walls to ensure a path exists.